-Financial instruments, which are potentially subject to concentrations of credit risk, consist principally of cash, cash equivalents and marketable securities.
+Financial instruments, which are potentially subject to concentrations of credit risk, consist principally of cash, cash equivalents, grants receivable and marketable securities.
 The Organization maintains cash balances at various financial institutions.
 Accounts at these institutions are insured by the Federal Deposit Insurance Corporation up to \$250,000.
-At June 30, 2022, the Organization's uninsured balances totaled \$418,641.
+At June 30, 2023, the Organization's uninsured balances totaled \$191,476.
 Management has placed these funds with high credit quality financial institutions to minimize risk.
 The Organization has not experienced any losses on such assets.
+Grants receivable are unsecured and are due from various donors.
+The Organization continually evaluates the collectability of grants receivable and maintains allowances for potential losses if considered necessary.
+Marketable securities are subject to various risks, such as interest rate, credit and overall market volatility risks.